k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md

 Note that the **Consistent using seed** value is  only available when the data generation supports generating a consistent vale based on [seed](/articles/41_masking/02_data_masking_flow.md#data-consistency-using-seed).

 In the **PII & Masking** tab, each classification can have only one definition (row).
 Note that you cannot create a sequence (via the Sequence Setup tab) with the same name as a classification listed in this tab, since both classifications and sequences are saved in the same MTable.

+The **Classification** filter is always expanded and focused, so a user can simply start typing to filter the list, without first having to click and select the filter field.
+Available in V8.5.

 #### Masking Setup Guidelines